lefty01/ESP32_TTGO_FTMS/README.md

 ## Web interface
 This is how the website should look like.
 At the top you see four values for (top-left to bottom-right): speed, distance, incline, elevation gain.
-The two switch buttons clickable and will toggle between auto (green) aka. sensor reading mode where speed and incline is measured via sensor or manual mode (red).
+The two switch buttons are clickable and will toggle between auto (green) aka. sensor reading mode where speed and incline is measured via sensor or manual mode (red).
 Manual mode means you override sensor readings by clicking the UP/DOWN buttons on the webinterface.